This is often one of the first questions that new investors ask. Unfortunately, there is no clear-cut answer (annoying, huh).

 Can you be too diversified?

-If you are investing in individual ASX companies, you need to have the time and motivation to keep up to date on their performance and industry news.
+If you are investing in individual ASX companies, you need the time and motivation to keep up to date on their performance and industry news.

 For individual investors, this becomes more difficult as the number of stocks in their portfolios increases.
 Owning too many investments might confuse and add layers to your due diligence.
 These layers can impact your decision-making as your focus can be spread too thinly, and therefore you won't know your companies as well as you would like.